ICR-SC/good-practice/docs/good/tuesday.md

 - Integrating Git with VSCode and GitHub Desktop
 - Best practices for team coding and project management

-## Key Takeaways

-- Version control helps you track changes, collaborate, and ensure reproducibility
-- Branching and merging are essential for team workflows
-- Remote repositories (GitHub, GitLab) enable sharing and backup
-- Resolving merge conflicts is a normal part of collaboration
-- VSCode and GitHub Desktop make Git easier to use for beginners

-## Homework

-- Practice basic Git commands on your project
-- Try creating and merging branches
-- Set up a remote repository and push your changes
-- Review the version control section in The Turing Way handbook

 ---

-*This summary provides a quick reference to the main skills and concepts introduced in Tuesday's session.*

 # Tuesday Resources: Version Control and Collaboration in Research Coding